rubocode/geopolitics/index.md

 ## Geopolitics

-> Climb the mountain not to plant your ag, but to embrace the challenge,
+> Climb the mountain not to plant your flag, but to embrace the challenge,
 > enjoy the air and behold the view.
 > Climb it so you can see the world, not so the world can see you.
 > **David McCullough Jr.**